Description

 Teacher Notes

 The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
+It mentions that it could be a good idea to use this lesson as an opportunity to share how life was different then compared to now.
 This page also includes lines that you can use to add your own notes as you’re preparing for this lesson.

 GREAT DEPRESSION LESSON PLAN CONTENT PAGES